 The yearly limit on a PLUS Loan is equal to your student’s cost of attendance less any other financial aid your student is eligible.
 For example, if the cost of attendance is $10,000 and your student is eligible for $7,000 in other financial aid, you could borrow up to, but no more than, $3,000.

 The Hawkeye Community College Financial Aid office manages the processing of this loan and the Department of Education's Loan Servicing Center handles the servicing and repayment.

-All parent PLUS loan proceeds are released in one disbursement per semester and will be applied to outstanding balances on your student’s student account.
+All parent PLUS loan proceeds are released in one disbursement per semester.
+If you are requesting a one semester only loan, the loan will be released in two disbursements during the semester.

 If the remaining balance is refunded to the parent borrower, the student will no longer be eligible for the direct deposit option for any financial aid.